ThunderFly-aerospace/TFPM02/README.md

 [![TF-ATMON particulate matter sensing demonstration](https://img.youtube.com/vi/KUhktPDEi8I/hqdefault.jpg)](https://www.youtube.com/watch?v=KUhktPDEi8I)

+## Vendor information

+ThunderFly TFPM02 particulate matter sensor is commercially available as a product or service from [ThunderFly s.r.o.](https://www.thunderfly.cz/), write an email to info@thunderfly.cz to request more details.

 ## The main features

  - Particulate matter mass concentration PM1.0, PM2.5, PM4 and PM10 in range 0 - 1000 μg/m³ (Accuracy ±10 %)
  - Number concentration for PM0.5, PM1, PM2.5, PM4 and PM10 in range 0 to 3000 #/cm3

-Humidity Temperature measurement required to correct interpretation of measured data is not provided directly by the TFPM02A sensor itself.
+The humidity Temperature measurement required to correct the interpretation of measured data is not provided directly by the TFPM02A sensor itself.
 Please use the [TFHT01](https://github.com/ThunderFly-aerospace/TFHT01) to get the humidity and temperature data.

 ## Usage

-The modified [SPS30](https://sensirion.com/products/catalog/SPS30/) sensor is directly connected to the PX4 autopilot supported hardware by using ZHR-5 to JST-GH cable.
+The modified [SPS30](https://sensirion.com/products/catalog/SPS30/) sensor is directly connected to the PX4 autopilot-supported hardware by using ZHR-5 to JST-GH cable.

 ![Bottom view on TFPM02A particulate matter sensor](doc/img/TFPM02_bottom.jpg)